Ayesha Miran rape case

-Ayesha Miran rape case (victim's name is written sometimes as Ayesha Meeran or Ayesha Meera as well) was a rape case in the Vijayawada, India which captured the intense media attention in the country in 2007.
+Ayesha Miran (sometimes written as Ayesha Meeran or Ayesha Meera) was a 17.5 year old girl who was raped and murdered in Vijayawada, India.

-The Incident
+The incident

-A 17.5-year-old Pharmacy student named Ayesha Meera was raped and murdered brutally in a hostel in Vijayawada.
+A 17.5-year-old pharmacy student named Ayesha Meera was raped and murdered brutally in a hostel in Vijayawada.
 Her body with stab injuries was found in the bathroom on 27 December 2007.
 A letter dropped by the 'murderer' stated that the girl was raped and murdered for refusing his request for 'love'.